gefyrahq/gefyrahq.github.io/gefyra/versioned_docs/version-2.0.0/docker-extension.md

 ## Usage

 After installing the extension it becomes available in the Docker Desktop Extension sidebar.
-Gefyra Docker Desktop currently only support the `run` mode.
+Gefyra Docker Desktop currently only supports the `run`` mode.
 After clicking on the `run` tile you're guided through the process of running a container on your local machine.

 ![Docker Desktop Extension Start](/img/extension/home_light.png)